Kim Mager

 “I hope she doesn’t become too famous, and I lose her,” said Ewing, AU’s vice president of Facilities, half joking and half serious.

-Kim Mager, who replaced longtime Safety Services Director Dave McLaughlin this summer after he retired, recently published a book that is on sale at the Campus Store, other locations and online; has appeared on a number of podcasts and other media outlets, including Fox News, to talk about her book; and will be on television in November in a “20/20” segment because of her book.
+Kim Mager, who replaced longtime Safety Services Director Dave McLaughlin this summer after he retired, recently published a book that is on sale at the Campus Store, other locations and online; has appeared on a number of podcasts and other media outlets, including Fox News, to talk about her book; and was on television in November in a “20/20” segment because of her book.

 Image